vahidAK/NanoMethPhase/README.md

 | NumOfModCalls | Number of all CpGs that called as methylated.        |
 | MethylFreq    | Methylation frequency (NumOfModCalls/NumOfAllCalls). |

-CpG coordinates are zero-based here.
+CpG coordinates are zero-based here and coordinates of negative strand are 1 bp greater than the positive strand.

 **NOTE:** NanoMethPhase outputs strand-level frequency files to not lose strand information if you needed them.
 However, usually methlation information from both strands are aggregated for each CpG to have per-CpG methylation.
 If you want to aggregate the information from both strand, you need to aggregate number of all calls and number of methylated calls from both strands for each CpG and then calculate the new frequency for each CpG site.
 For example, following command aggregates data from both strands and calculates new methylation frequency for each CpG (You need to install [datamash](https://www.gnu.org/software/datamash/) before using this command):